 I got a chocolate frosted one with toasted coconut and Nate scooped up a maple frosted donut and a medium coffee all for $3.45.
 Both donuts were moist and tasty, as donuts should be.
 The chocolate frosted one was not as chocolatey as I would have liked, but the crunchy coconutty topping more than compensated for that.
 The maple one was maplescious and not overly sweet.
 The coffee was also above average (and for those of you who, like me, prefer lattes, or "fancy" coffee there is a Starbucks right across the street from Blinkie's).

 And for all our Jewish friends for whom Hanukkah is starting tomorrow Blinkie's makes Hanukkah Jelly donuts.
 We didn't try them and we're not sure what makes them good for Hanukkah (other than the powdered star of David), but if they're anything like the other donuts they're pretty damn good.
+Happy Holidays!

 - Lindsey